-Today’s Role Model is Ashley Hefnawy.
-Ashley is a creative writer who works mostly in tech.
+Today’s Tech Role Model is Ashley Hefnawy.
+Ashley is a creative freelance writer who works mostly in tech.
 Over the course of her career, she’s worked with various tech companies, including Shutterstock, Snapchat, Google, Audible, and HP.
 Her creative writing can be found in publications like Catapult, Susie Magazine, and 1on1 projects.
 When she’s not writing, she can be found playing the violin, drawing, and DJing around Brooklyn, playing a blend of global, disco, funk, and R&B sounds.

 What’s your official title and how long have you been in this role?